tmkim/mle-basic/README.txt

     -- update exam-time to display sidebar flags on q.flag instead of array

-    >> next thing to work on - avoid re-using questions until all questions have been used ... add weight param to questions ?
+    >> next thing to work on - avoid re-using questions until all questions have been used ... add weight param to questions
-        -> increment by 1 whenever it is added to an exam -> when creating exam, search by starting at 0 and increment until exam is full -> only need to update question/service logic ++ add weight table when implementing users
+        -> increment by 1 whenever it is added to an exam
+            >> do not increment if added by flag prio -> when creating exam, search by starting at 0 and increment until exam is full
+        *** DONEDONE
+        ++ add weight table when implementing users